 The next morning, I took my dad on a walk down the road.
 We were upbeat and talked a lot, but not about anything in particular.
-On the way back to the villa I suggested we go through the pine wood.
+On the way back to the villa I suggested we go through the forest.
 It was exactly half ten, I made sure.
 My dad was walking ahead of me because the path was narrow and full of brambles, and he was pushing them back as we went so I wouldn’t scratch my legs.
 When I saw him stop, I knew he’d seen them.
 I came up behind him.
 Salil and Elsa were sleeping, laid out on the pine needles, looking rugged and happy – I mean I told them to do that, but when I saw them I felt devastated.
 Elsa’s love for my dad, Sal’s love for me, could that have stopped them?
 They were equally beautiful, equally young, and so close to each other… I glanced at my dad, he was looking at them intensely, without moving, and he was strangely pale.
 I held his arm:

 – Let’s not wake them, let’s go.

 He threw a last glance at Elsa, laid out on her back in her young beauty, tanned golden with her gold-red hair, a smile on her lips, like that of a young nymph who has finally been recaptured.
 He turned on his heel and strode off.